 To safeguard these objectives, the NMPF commits Government to the use of sub-national forward spatial planning through the establishment of Designated Maritime Area Plans or DMAPs.
-DMAPs can be used to develop multi-activity area plans; to promote use of specific activities; and/or for the purposes of the sustainable use and protection of particular marine environments.
+DMAPs can be used to develop multi-activity area plans; to promote use of specific activities, including for example offshore renewable energy; and/or for the purposes of the sustainable use and protection of particular marine environments.
 Crucially, the process to establish DMAPs will include comprehensive opportunities for interested citizen and stakeholder engagement, most importantly in relation to local coastal and marine communities.